headissue/shariff-backend-java/README.md

 # here you should provide a way to contact you. this information will be sent with the
 # user-agent header
 SHARECOUNT_PROXY_MAINTAINER=my.domain.com
+# restrict for which domains one can request the sharecounts for
 # a semicolon delimited list of domains, regular expressions are possible
 SHARECOUNT_PROXY_DOMAINLIST=.*
 # sharecount uses cache2k, these are the things you can configure